 We never missed a week through the end of college.
 By then end of the first year, Colt Monday had become something we all rallied around.
 It was the lone bright spot we could all point to and look forward to every week – while struggling to find our place in the professional and adult world, we had one thing we could all count on.
 Every Monday, we’d get to see each other and drink our favorite beer.
 Mikey would walk in the door, announce that “It’s Monday… COLT!”, and there’d be a cold 40 in his hand before his foot would touch ratty carpet.

 There were a few hardcore rules to the event.
 1: Nobody could drink anything but Colt 45.
-We used to run to the crappy deli in a somewhat seedy part of town and buy cases of forties each week.
+We used to run to the crappy deli in a somewhat seedy part of town and buy them out of ALL the cases of forties they had in stock each week.
 It was the beverage of choice, and we stuck to it.
 2: Nobody could drink until the founding 6 arrived.
 3: I don’t think there was a rule #3.
 Hell, it didn’t even have to be a Monday, but it definitely helped.
 We had a few special bonus Colt Monday celebrations on other nights of the week, but we never missed a Monday.
 It was about having a good time, and we loved it.
 Even during the summer break, most students would come back into Boston to partake in the Colt Monday tradition with those of us stuck in the city working jobs.
-We had nights where we had upwards of 150 people at Colt Monday, all of which were drinking 1 to 2, and sometime 3 Colts.
+We had nights where we had HUNDREDS of people at Colt Monday, all of which were drinking 1 to 2, and sometime 3 Colts.
 These were some of the best nights any of us ever had.
 Yeah – it wasn’t much, but it’s what we had.
 It was really all we needed.

 College ended, we all pretty much went our separate ways, but we still stay in touch.
 Mikey, Stevie, Gregors and I were the ones who stayed in Boston after all the film and TV kids moved out to LA, and we kept having Colt Monday, only a smaller version, and the West Coasters started a Colt Monday in California, which helped gain steam after Mikey and Stevie moved out there with them.
 Mikey and Stevie moved back and forth for a while, and I talked with both of them regularly on the phone, almost every night.
 While on the phone one evening, me and Mikey started to talk about writing a blog together.
 This is the culmination of that.
 We kinda already knew what we were going to call it.